jpmaillard/Exploratory-Data-Analysis-Project-2/README.md

 We will assume here that the coal information

 ## Notes:
-Each script will provide a "scriptName.png" file that will answer the questions.
+Each script will provide a "scriptName.png" file that will be used to answer their respective question.